NEM3S/VALORez/README.md

 ## Credits

 Passionately created by Mathis ❤️
-Thanks to all my friends for their constant support.
+Thanks to my gf and all my friends for their constant support.